cbrennanpoole/Qualitative-Self/README.md

     - ~Lotus Notes~,
     - Other SAAS.
 28. Effectively utilize basic
+`
-    - Technical math skills,
+Technical math skills
+`<br>
     - Basic grammar, and
     - Technical writing skills.
 29. Assist in development and presentation of SES-related training topics.
 30. Assist implementation of safety programs and/or procedures for new line installations (i.e. LOTO).
 31. Work with Maintenance Department to track completion of safety work orders.
 32. Work up to ~12~ make that 16 - 20 hours, overtime, and weekends to meet the business requirements.
+`
+cost objectives
+`<br>
-    - Ensure all tasks are performed toward achieving the safety, quality, service and cost objectives.
+    - Ensure all tasks are performed toward achieving the safety, quality, and service.
     - Demonstrate good attendance in accordance with plant attendance guidelines. • Self starter, ability to work with limited direction.
 33. Ability to present topics to small and large groups of people.
 34. Attend SES Committee Meetings.
-35. Demonstrated ability and qualified to facilitate team-based problem-solving on the production floor using
+35. Demonstrated ability and qualified to facilitate
+`
+team-based problem-solving
+`<br>
     - Advanced Risk Assessment,
     - Incident Investigation and
     - Five Why methodology.
 36. Lead Gemba events and work on root cause analysis.
-37. First-Aid and Adult CPR trained
+37. First-Aid and
+`CPR trained
+`<br>
 38. Best practices:
-    - Knowledge of procurement,
+`Knowledge of procurement
+`<br>
     - Industry and business best practices to guide thought leadership and ensure effective procurement strategies.
     - Includes the ability to recognise value creation opportunities within the supply chain.
 39. Create and manage databases for reporting.
+`
+Insightful analysis
+`<br>
     - Maintain and update category spend and
-    - Volumes and
+    - Volumes.
-        1. Provide Insightful Analysis.
-40. Executes Business Results in a Supply Chain Environment.
+40. Executes Business Results in a
+`
+supply - chain environment
+`<br>
 41. Enable procurement effectiveness by
     - Developing and
     - Applying tools and
         1. KPIs.
 42. Synthesize data and
+`
+Identifies problems
+`<br>
-    - Identify problems through financial analysis;
+    - Through financial analysis;
     - Proficiency in recommending solutions.
 43. Supplier Performance,
     - Inventory,
     - Financial reports.
 44. Cross Functional Relationships :
+`
+knowledge
+`<br>
-    - knowledge of and ability to articulate to senior management  the benefits of supporting cross-functional objectives to achieve the business plan.
+    - of and ability to articulate to senior management  the
+    - benefits of supporting cross-functional objectives to
+         - achieve the business plan.
-45. Deep Ecommerce knowledge and the
+45. Deep Ecommerce knowledge; understands the
+`Digital Customers Landscape
+`<br>
-    - Digital Customers Landscape or Journey.
+   - or Journey.
 46. Understands industry research and trends and
+`
+Anticipates
+`<br>
-    - Anticipates future customer or
+    - future customer &
          1. Market needs.
 47. Drives Innovation.
-48. Strategical Thinker.
+48. Strategic Thinker.
+`
-    - Positive Influence & Negotiator.
+Positive Influence
+`<br>
+    - and negotiator.
     - Shopper knowledge.
 49. Adaptability.
 50. Project management :
+`
-    - Task - Oriented to
+Task - Oriented
-    - Deliver Results.
+`<br>
 51. Effective communication & Interpersonal Savvy :
+`
+Team-building
+`<br>
-    - Team-building ability,
+    - Ability
-    - Bringing key stakeholders together.
+        1. Brings key stakeholders together.
 52. Value chain experience
+`
-    - Financial skills.
+Financial skills.
+`<br>
-- **Excellent Project / Program Management Skills.
+    - Excellent Project / Program Management Skills.
     - Effective Communications Skills
     - Verbal and Written.
 53. Ability to Lead Cross-functional teams to Deliver Results.
+`
+Technical Proficiency
+`<br>
     - Expertise in Innovation,
-    - Supply Chain and/or
-    - Technical Function(s).
+    - Logistics, and the
+    - the North American infrastructure
+        - i.e. interstate and highway systems i.e.
+        - the global leader and most innovative supply chain on the planet.

 ---